cryptexfinance/crypdex/contracts/extensions/AuditREADME.md

 #### Parameters

-- `componentAddresses`: An array of addresses for the tokens to be purchased.
+- `setToken`: The instance of the SetToken contract.
-- `amounts`: An array of amounts corresponding to each token address.
+- `setTokenQuantity`: The quantity of the SetToken to issue.
-- `recipient`: The address where the issued Set Token will be sent.
-- `exchange`: The address of the exchange to be used for purchasing components (currently only Paraswap v6 and Uniswap Router are supported).
+- `quoteAsset`: The instance of the IERC20 token used for buying the underlying components.
+- `totalQuoteAmount`: The maximum amount the user pays for buying the underlying components.
+- `exchanges`: An array of addresses used to buy each component.
+- `exchangePayloads`: Payloads targeted towards each exchange for buying the corresponding component.

 #### Example Usage

-Please refer to this [test]().
+Please refer to this [test](https://github.com/cryptexfinance/crypdex/blob/d0de0f9a85bc632fd88fd42c2028705b089836fe/test/unit/ForkTestTokenExchangeSetIssuer.t.sol#L168-L215).

 ### `redeemSetTokenAndExchangeTokens`